raysan5/raylib-project-builder/README.md

 └── project_name.rpc    // Project configuration file, useful for [rpb] tool
 ```

-## Project Configuration file

-`rpb` supports loading raylib project configuration files: `.rpc`.

-`.rpb` configuration files are shared betten `rpc` and `rpb` tools. `rpc` generates a base configuration file on project generation with provided properties and `rpb` can use that config file information to build the project for multiple platforms.

-`.rpc` is a text and open file format, following a `.ini` style, and can be freely edited with any text editor.

 ## Keyboard/Mouse Shortcuts

  - `F1` - Show Help window